 In multi-processing environments, the MTRRs located in all processors must characterize memory in the same way.
-Generally, this means identical values are written to the MTRRs used by the processors.
+Generally, this means that identical values are written to the

+MTRRs used by the processors.
+This also means that values CR0.CD and the PAT must be consistent across processors.
+Failure to do so may result in coherency violations or loss of atomicity.
 Processor implementations do not check the MTRR settings in other processors to ensure consistency.
 It is the responsibility of system software to initialize and maintain MTRR consistency across all processors.